-YEAR 9 COMPULSORY SUBJECTS
+YEAR 9 CORE SUBJECTS

 English provides the language skills and experience, which are essential to all learning and in all areas of life.
 Through a wide range of topics students develop essential skills around reading, writing, communication and meaning.
 There is emphasis on critical thinking, transactional writing and multi-modal literacy skills necessary for progression both within and beyond school.
 Students have the opportunity to participate in ICAS English competitions, national spelling bees, and inter-school debating and speech competitions and the Auckland Writer’s Festival.

 Students develop flexibility and creativity in applying mathematical strategies to everyday life.
 Students will develop the ability to reflect critically on the methods they have chosen.
 Problem solving, reasoning and communicating mathematical ideas are learned and assessed through the skills of Number, Measurement, Geometry, Algebra and Statistics.
 Students also have the opportunity to participate in the Australian Mathematics Competition, Maths Olympiad and in the Maths Mind Competition.

 Science is both a process of enquiry and a body of knowledge.
 It is an integrated discipline.
 Our Year 9 curriculum focuses on the Nature of Science strand, which is centred on developing scientific skills and

 attitudes using these to make sense of the world around them.
 Our programmes of learning also incorporate Matauranga Maori, which takes many forms such as traditional knowledge of cultural practices and environmental knowledge.
 This involves the students learning about healing medicines, fishing and cultivation practices, astronomy, as well as concepts used in cooking and building.
 Students will also have the opportunity to participate in extension activities, with the opportunity to go further if successful.